donovan-jasper/cs244-cs244b/cs244-clerical/assign1/assign1.md

 ### What will be the procedure for missing or being late to this meeting?
 How much advance notice must be given and using what method?
 (We recommend that last-minute text messaging is not used to inform team members that a member will be late or miss a meeting.)

 We trust in our strong rapport to make this not a major concern.
-We will provide advance notice in the case of missing or tardy.
+We will provide advance notice in the case of missing or tardy as soon as we know of the conflict.
 (and apology boba is always nice :P)

 ### How will you design your software so people can work independently, through stable and well-defined interfaces?